shapely/shapely/docs/manual.rst

   `New in version 1.4.0`.

-The `query` method on `STRtree` returns a list of all geometries in the tree whose extents intersect the extents of the provided geometry argument.
-This means that a subsequent search through the returned subset using the desired binary predicate (eg. intersects, crosses, contains, overlaps) may be necessary to further filter the results according to their specific spatial relationships.

 The `query` method on `STRtree` returns a list of all geometries in the tree that intersect the provided geometry argument.
 If you want to match geometries of a more specific spatial relationship (eg. crosses, contains, overlaps), consider performing the query on the R-tree, followed by a manual search through the returned subset using the desired binary predicate.

-Query-only means that once created, the R-tree is immutable.
+Query-only means that once created, the STRtree is immutable.
 You cannot add or remove geometries.

 .. code-block:: pycon